Costello syndrome is a rare, genetic disorder that involves delayed physical and mental development.

 Costello syndrome is a complex, multisystem condition, and it can lead to various complications.

-Infants may be unable to feed orally until the age of 2 to 4 years, or around the same time that they start to speak.
+Infants may be unable to feed orally until the age of

 Cardiovascular problems often appear from early childhood, although symptoms may not show until later.
 These include congenital heart defects and cardiac hypertrophy.
 The person may experience tachycardia, or a rapid heartbeat, and arrhythmias, or irregular heart rhythms.